-When you manage a software engineering team and someone tells you that good engineering management don’t exist, it can be more than a little frustrating.
+When you manage a software engineering team and someone tells you that great engineering management doesn’t exist, it can be more than a little frustrating.
+Because you know it does.

-On the other, teams often need a superstar supervisor to facilitate collaboration, unite everyone around goals and prevent burnout.
+On the other hand, teams often need a superstar supervisor to facilitate collaboration, unite everyone around goals and prevent burnout.
 And in my experience, the best managers are the ones who don’t feel like they have it all figured out but instead are continually making adjustments and adopting different approaches.

 “The Best Managers Are The Ones Who Don’t Feel Like They Have It All Figured Out”